-If you want to change the administrator's password, restart the router, update the firmware, diagnose the connection or change the Tome Zone of the router, please select this menu.
+If you want to change the administrator's password, restart the router, update the firmware, backup the settings, diagnose the connection or change the Tome Zone of the router, please select this menu.

 Status (Section 5.6)

 The router's setup information, system log and some statistics can be viewed here.